andrewrgoss/andrewrgoss.com/content/resources.md

 #### Data Mining in Python: A Guide
 Data mining is the process of discovering predictive information from the analysis of large databases.
 This guide provides an example-filled introduction to data mining using Python, one of the most widely used data mining tools - from cleaning and data organization to applying machine learning algorithms.<br>
 <a href="https://www.springboard.com/blog/data-mining-python-tutorial" target="_blank">springboard.com/blog/data-mining-python-tutorial</a>

-#### Dolt for Data Version Control
-Dolt is the true Git for data experience in a SQL database, providing version control for schema and cell-wise for data, all optimized for collaboration.
-With Dolt, you can view a human-readable diff of the data you received last time versus the data you received this time.
-You can easily see updates you did not expect and fix the problem before you deploy the new data.<br>
-<a href="https://towardsdatascience.com/are-you-still-not-using-version-control-for-data-d79a8b004c18" target="_blank">towardsdatascience.com</a>

 #### Foundations of Machine Learning
 This training course offered through Bloomberg covers a wide variety of topics in machine learning and statistical modeling.
 The primary goal of the class is to help participants gain a deep understanding of the concepts, techniques and mathematical frameworks used by experts in machine learning.
 It is designed to make valuable machine learning skills more accessible to individuals with a strong math background, including software developers, experimental scientists, engineers, and financial professionals.<br>